MOBIYASHMI/MedicalManagement/README.md

 @BeforeEach - Executes setup logic before each test method.
 @ExtendWith(MockitoExtension.class) - Enables Mockito support.
 @SpringBootTest - Loads the Spring application context for integration testing.

-Mockito: For mocking dependencies in service and repository tests.
+**Mockito:** For mocking dependencies in service and repository tests.
+Mockito annotations
+@Mock - Creates a mock instance of a class.
+@InjectMocks - Injects mock dependencies into a class under test.
+@MockitoBean - A custom annotation used to mock Spring beans in tests.

-Spring Boot Test: For integration testing.
+**Spring Boot Test:** For integration testing.
+Spring boot test annotations
+@WebMvcTest(UserController.class) - Loads only the controller layer for testing.
+@WithMockUser - Simulates a logged-in user in security tests.

-MockMvc: For testing controller endpoints.
+**MockMvc:** For testing controller endpoints.

-AssertJ & Hamcrest: For assertions and validations.
+**AssertJ & Hamcrest:** For assertions and validations.

 2. Controller Tests